The third largest city in the country, Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture.

 The thermal baths were originally for him and the women of his harem to enjoy.

-The well-documented healing properties of the mineral water are a big draw for tourists and locals alike, causing thousands of people to flock to Montanejos every year to reap some of its benefits – not only is the water great for the hair and skin, but it is also said to help aid digestion and even treat cardiovascular and liver disease!
+The well-documented healing properties of the mineral water are a big draw for tourists and locals alike, causing thousands of people to flock to Montanejos every year to reap its benefits.

 However, I should warn you that if you plan on visiting Montanejos Hot Springs, you shouldn’t expect them to be – well – hot.

-This doesn’t sound too cold, but it really was, and we were all especially grateful that Daniel had provided us with some wet suits to help keep the warmth in!
+This doesn’t sound too cold, but it really was, and we were all especially grateful that Daniel had provided us with wet suits to help keep the warmth in!

-However, even 25 degree water is not super hot, and while you won’t freeze to death, you certainly won’t feel as though you’re relaxing in a nice warm bath!
+With that being said, even 25 degree water is not super hot, and while you won’t freeze to death, you certainly won’t feel as though you’re relaxing in a nice warm bath!

 Sampling some traditional Valencian food

-Daniel proceeded to order an absolutely fantastic meal for us.
+After we got comfortable, Daniel proceeded to order an absolutely fantastic meal for us.

-We feasted on pork cheeks, bull’s tail (which was divine), creamy goat’s cheese, juicy steak, calamari with lemon, spicy patatas bravas, thick crusty bread and a hearty soup full of beans and meat and blood sausage called Fabada Asturiana.Â
+We feasted on pork cheeks, bull’s tail (which was divine), creamy goat’s cheese, juicy steak, calamari with lemon, spicy patatas bravas, thick crusty bread, and a hearty soup full of beans and meat and blood sausage called Fabada Asturiana.

 Continuing our Montanejos hot springs tour – Pantano de Arenoso